meshcloud/meshcloud-docs/docs/meshstack.tag-schema.md

 ### Restricted Tags

-Only [Partners](./administration.index.md) can edit tag values for **restricted tags**.
+Only [Partners](./administration.index.md) can edit tag values for **restricted tags** indirectly via authoritative external system.
 This is useful if an organization needs to maintain metadata but doesn't want users to edit these values in self-service.
 For example, an organization can use restricted tags to implement a "segregation of duty" control to ensure that a partner user confirmed a project's data classification.

 ## Configuring Tag Schemas